 1. Compatibility with your fitness goals

-The most crucial factor in selecting a treadmill is whether the machine helps you achieve your fitness goals.
-If you’re looking for hardcore training and extended workout sessions, you’ll require a machine that can challenge you.
 If so is the case, we suggest finding a machine with a wide range of inclines and declines.
 Check out Sunny Health & Fitness SF- T7515 for an added challenge.
 It will be better able to mimic an outdoor run while strengthening your calves, glutes, and hamstrings.

 2. Foldable vs. Not foldable

 However, people who don’t have a dedicated space need not worry.
 There are treadmills that are compact and those that are foldable as well.
 Foldable treadmills allow you to save up on space as they can be put away after use.
-The best foldable option is The RUNOW Folding treadmill.
+The best reasonably priced foldable option is The RUNOW Folding treadmill.
 With three incline levels and a large LCD, it packs a punch!

 3. Size